LoraZH/react-project/README.md

 Lora's Art Store

-Welcome to Lora's Art Store, a Single Page Application (SPA) designed to be a vibrant online marketplace for art lovers and artists alike.
-This platform allows users to showcase their artistic creations, connect with other art enthusiasts, and purchase unique pieces.
+Welcome to Lora's Art Store, a Single Page Application (SPA) designed to be a vibrant online blog for art lovers and artists alike.
+This platform allows users to showcase their artistic creations.

 Project Overview

 Lora's Art Store is a user-friendly platform where artists can:

-Sell their artworks by creating an account, adding new art pieces, and managing their listings.
 Edit or delete their own artworks at any time.
 Purchase artworks from other artists, supporting fellow creators.
 Authenticated users can: